MacBook Stuck On The Loading Screen – How To Fix It

-Is your MacBook Pro stuck on loading screen with Apple logo on it?
-You have waited for several minutes and it didn't show any progress?
-Normally, it only needs around 30 seconds for Mac to boot.
-If it didn’t happen, try the solutions listed below to fix it.
+Is your MacBook stuck on the loading screen with the Apple logo on it, or it just won't turn on?
+You waited for several minutes and it didn't show any progress?
+Typically, it only takes around 30 seconds for the Mac to boot.
+Try the solutions listed below to fix the problem.

-Many MacBook issues can be solved by resetting System Management Controller (SMC).
-Foremost, the issues related to the low-level function on Intel-based Mac computers.
+Many MacBook issues can be resolved by resetting the System Management Controller (SMC).
+Foremost, the problems related to the low-level function on Intel-based Mac computers.

-- Press and hold Shift, Option, Command keys on the left side, and press the power button altogether for around 10 seconds.
+- Press and hold the Shift, Option, and Command keys on the left side and press the power button for around 10 seconds.

 - Release all keys and turn on your Mac.

-The hard-drive can be the reason why your MacBook Pro is stuck in loading screen.
+The hard drive can cause your MacBook to get stuck on the loading screen.
 In that case, try to repair the disk.

 - Restart the computer